-- You Have Failed Me: Literally kicks Nero off the Sea Train for losing and trying to kill Franky (whom they need alive).
+- You Have Failed Me: Literally kicks Nero off the Sea Train for losing and trying to kill Franky (whom they need alive for the Pluton blueprints).

 - You Shall Not Pass!: When bringing Robin towards the Gates of Justice, where she'd be executed, Lucci stays behind as the last obstacle to prevent Luffy from saving her, although Luffy manages to help Franky get past Lucci.
 Luffy is so insistent, Lucci even complains about Straw Hat not giving him the chance to say this in regards to passing through a door behind him to save Robin.

-Voiced by: Ryotaro Okiayu (JP), Alex Organ (EN, Funi), Jerry Jewell (EN, Unlimited Adventure)
+Voiced by: Ryōtarō Okiayu (JP), Alex Organ (EN, Funi), Jerry Jewell (EN, Unlimited Adventure), Rodrigo Acevedo (Netflix LatAm)

 Age: 23 (Pre-Timeskip), 25 (Post-Timeskip)

 Devil Fruit: Ox-Ox Fruit, Model: Giraffe